VladimirDip/Yatube/README.md

 their password.
 Now I think that I unable to resolve this matter.

-Dau 8: Now, I create new form for create a new post
+Day 8: Now, I create new form for create a new post

+Day 9: Today I change form and Html a little bit.
+Plus, I added validation for auth users